jcarenza/allisoncarenza/src/posts/3-one-year-olds-in-one-day-blue-springs-missouri-photographer.md

 ---
-title: '3 one year olds in one day!'
+title: "3 one year olds in one day!"
-description: '<p>Three one year olds, all in one day, and I loved it.
-Each had their very own personality, their own [&hellip;]</p>
+description: "Three one year olds, all in one day, and I loved it.
+Each had their very own personality, their own "
-'
-publishDate: 'Jan 19, 2012'
+publishDate: "Jan 19, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/hoover11.jpg'
+heroImage: "/media/hoover11.jpg"
-alt: '3 one year olds in one day!'
+alt: "3 one year olds in one day!"
-slug: '3-one-year-olds-in-one-day-blue-springs-missouri-photographer'
+slug: "3-one-year-olds-in-one-day-blue-springs-missouri-photographer"
-category: ['Baby Photography']
+category: ["Baby Photography"]
-tags: ['Baby Pictures','Blue Springs Photographer','First Birthday Photos','Kansas City Photographer']
+tags: ["Baby Pictures", "Blue Springs Photographer", "First Birthday Photos", "Kansas City Photographer"]
 ---

 <p style="text-align: center;">